 Players get the correct spelling bonus when mentioned in an answer to a question and is per word.
 This is different from the bonus for matching puzzles and scrambles.

-The following list shows point values for each level and are before any bonuses mentioned above:
+Now, it's time to talk about level scoring.
+There is no set point value times the level number.
+The following list shows point value ranges for each level and are before any bonuses mentioned above:

-Remember that these are guidelines with level of difficulty and number of choices as a factor.
+Remember that these are guidelines with level of difficulty and number of choices as factors.
 Of course, with any trivia-type games, it's mostly arbitrarily.
 Questions the host thinks are easy may be hard for some players and vise versa.
-The host doesn't like having a single point per correct answer.
+The host doesn't like having a single point per correct answer and couldn't implement both a set point value and a random aspect.

 Each level should be more difficult than the previous, which is why there's a huge point swing from level one to level eight.
 The difficulty goes up even more when players only get one guess.